 A promissory note is a simple document that is not as complex as a loan agreement, and may be shorter and less detailed.
 It is a useful way of recording a promise to pay back money.
 Also, it is a good legal instrument for establishing a clear written record or paper trail of a loan between individuals or entities (such as banks).
 It minimises confusion and misunderstanding when loaning or borrowing money.

 However, if the promissory note contains complex clauses, be aware that it may be deemed to be complex financial instrument.
 This means it will be regulated by the Corporations Act 2001 (Cth).
 If this is the case, it is extremely important to seek the assistance of a contract lawyer.

 Unlike a promissory note, a loan agreement imposes obligations on both parties, which is why both the borrower and lender must sign the agreement.
 A loan agreement should state what purpose the loan is used for, and whether the borrower must provide compensation if the lender suffers loss.
 Overall, it is a complex document.

 For more information about what considerations you must make, check out our previous guide How To Create A Loan Agreement.

 The type of legal instrument you choose will depend on the circumstances of the loan and the relationship you have with the borrower/lender.
 Either way, if you decide on using a promissory note or loan agreement, you need to make sure that you draft it correctly.
 It is highly recommended you should consult a lawyer using Quick Quotes.

 LawPath provides access to all the legal documents you will need when making a loan to an individual or entity.
-Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 700+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.